abhishekalandikar/MailMerge-DocumentGenerator/README.md

 Data: Folder containing the Word document template (SampleDocument.docx).

 Getting Started

-Clone the repository
+1.Clone the repository

 bash

 git clone https://github.com/abhishekalandikar/DocumentGeneration.git

-Open the project in Visual Studio
+2.Open the project in Visual Studio

-Configure the database
+3.Configure the database

 Ensure your SQL Server is running.

-Update the connection string in Web.config to match your database settings.
+4.Update the connection string in Web.config to match your database settings.

-Run the application
+5.Run the application

 Press F5 to run the application.
 Navigate to the CreateDocument page to fill out the form and generate a document.